What Carp Actually Eat in Natural Lakes

 Quick Start

-• Snails, insect larvae, mussels, tiny crustaceans, seeds, and soft plant matter all play a part.
+- snails, insect larvae, mussels, seeds, and soft plant matter all play a part

-• In Michigan, snails, bloodworm-rich silt, mussels, and shallow natural feeding areas are well worth attention.
+- in Michigan, snails, bloodworm-rich silt, mussels, and shallow feeding zones are all worth serious attention

 Carp are very capable of dealing with hard natural food.
 Snails and mussels are classic examples.
-Where those foods are abundant, carp spend a lot of time grubbing for them.
+Where those foods are abundant, carp spend a lot of time grubbing for them and crushing them.

 Insect Larvae and Soft Bottom Feeding